xybor-x/enum/README.md

 Instead of defining your enum type as `int`, you can use `enum.RichEnum` (an `int` alias) to leverage several convenient features:
 - Interact with enums using methods instead of standalone functions.
-- Built-in support for serialization and deserialization.
+- Built-in support for serialization and deserialization (JSON and SQL).

 ```go
 type role any